T-Nghia/udc-large-scale-co/README.md

 ---

+## Updates

+### 2024.11.25

+Fixed a bug in the CVRP implementation caused by an unnecessary legality check during decoding, which previously resulted in extremely low efficiency.

+Planned future updates include cleaner and more optimized implementations.

+---

 ## Introduction

+This repository contains implementations and experiments for large-scale CVRP based on a unified neural divide-and-conquer framework.

-Recent neural combinatorial optimization solvers achieve strong performance on small-scale routing problems but often suffer from severe performance degradation on large-scale instances.
+Recent neural combinatorial optimization solvers achieve strong performance on small-scale routing problems but often exhibit severe performance degradation when scaling to large-scale instances.

-This project explores scalable routing optimization through a unified divide-and-conquer framework integrating:
+This project explores scalable routing optimization by integrating:

-1. Neural partitioning policies
+1. Neural dividing policies
-2. Constructive routing solvers
+2. Constructive conquering policies
 3. Reinforcement learning
 4. Graph neural networks
-5. Heatmap-based optimization
+5. Heatmap-based routing strategies

-The framework is designed for large-scale CVRP optimization.
+The framework is inspired by recent advances in neural divide-and-conquer optimization for large-scale combinatorial optimization problems.

 ---